 - Increased frequency of allegations of child sex abuse in churches.
 Sexual predators see churches as places of vulnerability and opportunity.
 Too many churches are not prepared or equipped to deal with these issues.
 Please see my recent post on this topic.

 - Increased financial fraud in churches.
 Once again, some of those with ill intent see the church as a place of opportunity to commit theft.
 I will address this issue more fully later.
 I am an advocate of outsourced church financial ministries like MAG Bookkeeping to do payroll, bookkeeping, and financial records.
 It takes the burden and liability off the church.
-Indeed, I could have added to the list an entire trend of churches moving toward more virtual workers through organizations like MAG Bookkeeping and eaHELP.
+Indeed, I could have added to the list an entire trend of churches moving toward more virtual workers through organizations like MAG Bookkeeping and eaHELP (affiliate link).

 - The multi-site movement becoming a neighborhood church movement.
 I have written about the multi-site movement many times at this blog.
 The next extension of this movement is an intentionality to start or acquire campuses to reach and minister to residents of specific neighborhoods.